 On May 19, LEI will hold its first LEI Book Club, featuring The Gold Mine by Michael and Freddy Balle.
 This business novel offers people and teams a great introduction to the hard work of lean.
 Please join our LinkedIn Book Club group to join the conversation before and after our first formal meeting.
-Please also join us for the webinar with the author on May 19 by signing up here.
 Use the code BOOKCLUB-5-21 to receive a 20% discount when you buy the book at the LEI Bookstore.

 How’s your lean transformation coming along?